Soil and Water Resources

 In Delta cropping systems, soil salinity varies based on surface water quality, depth to and quality of the groundwater, irrigation methods, and volume of winter rainfall.
 Salinity challenges Delta farmers’ ability to grow crops, especially under conditions of reduced water flows or high surface water salinity.
 I have conducted research in Delta alfalfa, tomato, and grapes fields to gain a better understanding for soil salinity profiles and leaching.

 With funding from the CDFA Healthy Soils Program, we are evaluating a warm-season, annual legume cover crop (Vigna unguiculata cv.
 ‘Red Ripper’) between winter wheat rotations compared with a standard dry fallow.
 We are assessing soil health properties, greenhouse gas emissions, and grain yield in replicated plots within a commercial field.
 Cover cropping is not a typical practice in the annual crop rotations of the Delta region, and summer cover cropping is particularly rare.
 Summer cover cropping with a legume has the potential to improve soil tilth at a time of year when the soil would otherwise be fallowed.
+A preliminary report describes the first two years of this three-year project.

 Select Presentations on Soil and Water Resource Management